Nevada (British band)

 Nevada were a British folk/progressive rock band and a spin-off from Renaissance, featuring Annie Haslam on vocals and Mick Dunford on guitar.
 Their Christmas single, "In the Bleak Midwinter", reached the lower edges of the UK singles chart in 1983.

 Background

 Renaissance had been moderately successful during the 1970s, having a top ten UK singles chart hit in 1978 with "Northern Lights", but were better known as an album band, and for their live performances, particularly at Carnegie Hall.
 In 1979, the band had taken a less symphonic/orchestral and more electronically based turn with the album Azure d'Or, which resulted in disappointing sales and resultant dropping by their label, Warner Bros.
 Records.
-Meanwhile, the lineup of Renaissance was in flux, as John Tout and Terry Sullivan left for varying reasons.
+Meanwhile, the line-up of Renaissance was in flux, as John Tout and Terry Sullivan left for varying reasons.